 The Company utilizes contract manufacturing organizations related to the development and production of clinical material and clinical research organizations to perform services related to the Company's clinical trials.
 Pursuant to these agreements with manufacturing and contract research organizations, the Company has the right to terminate the agreements either without penalties or under certain penalty conditions.
-For agreements which contain penalty conditions, the Company would be required to pay penalties of approximately \$134.
+For agreements which contain penalty conditions, the Company would be required to pay penalties of approximately \$142.

-During Fiscal 2018, the Company entered into a lease agreement, for its research and development and quality control laboratory facility located in Sherbrooke, Québec, resulting in a total commitment of \$111 over the two-year lease term.
-An amount of \$72 is committed in the next year, with a remaining committed amount of \$39 over the second year of the lease.
+During Fiscal 2018, the Company entered into a lease agreement, for its research and development and quality control laboratory facility located in Sherbrooke, Québec, resulting in a commitment of \$99 over the remaining lease term.
+An amount of \$79 is committed in the next year, with a remaining committed amount of \$20 over the second year of the lease.